 FML Side Effects

-Note: This page contains information about the side effects of fluorometholone ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name FML.
+Note: This document contains side effect information about fluorometholone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name FML.

 For the Consumer